 Referrals to the Gloucester Young Parents service are made by Gloucestershire County Council.
 Gloucestershire County Council’s Housing Advice Team can be contacted on 01452 396396.

-Phoenix Place is located in central Bristol and houses women aged 16+.
-It provides support to a total of 55 residents, with specific units for single women and mothers with a child aged up to 2 years old.
-The accommodation consists of 4 self-contained flats and 51 rooms contained in a mixture of 2, 3, 4 and 5 bed flats with shared kitchens and bathrooms.
+Phoenix Place is located in central Bristol and houses women aged 18+.
+It provides support to a total of 55 residents, with specific units for single women and mothers with a child aged up to 18 months old.
+The accommodation consists of 4 flats and 51 rooms contained in a mixture of 2, 3, 4 and 5 cluster flats with shared kitchens and bathrooms.

 To find out more, call the Phoenix Place Team on 0117 927 3844

-Referrals to Phoenix Place are made by Bristol City Council’s Housing Support Register.
-If you aren’t on the system yet, you can contact the Bristol City Council’s Homelessness Team on 0117 3526800.
+Referrals to Phoenix Place are made via the Bristol City Council Housing Support Register.
+If you are not on this register, you can contact Bristol City Council’s Homelessness Team on 0117 3526800.